What’s a dangerous heart rate?

 Know your heart rate

 You can check whether your pulse is normal by taking it yourself, putting your pointer and middle fingers on the inside of your opposite wrist just below the thumb.
-When you feel a pulse, count how many beats you feel in 15 seconds then multiply the number you get by four to get the number of beats per minute.
+When you feel a pulse, count the number of beats you feel in 15 seconds then multiply the number you get by four to get the number of beats per minute.

 Another way to find out your heart rate is with a device such as a blood pressure monitor or pulse oximeter, which measures the oxygen level in your blood.